adadamc/ML2_RL_Exam/README.md

 #### Gamma (Discount Factor)

-$\gamma$ is our discount factor. $\gamma$ ranges from 0 to 1 (0 < $\gamma$ < 1).
+$\gamma$ is our discount factor. $\gamma$ ranges from 0 to 1 ($0 \leq \gamma \leq 1$).
 When $\gamma$ is 0, it means that the agent will only consider immediate rewards, meaning if it had the choice of getting 20 dollars today or 10 dollars today plus an additional 10,000 dollars tomorrow, it would choose to get 20 dollars today.
 It is **important to note that in Frozen Lake, you only receive a reward for reaching the end goal, so having a low gamma would be particularly problematic since you won't receive one the vast majority of the time**.
 If $\gamma$ is set to 1, future rewards will be valued just as much as the immediate reward received.
 Any values between 0 to 1 will be a balance, with lower values lowering the importance of future rewards.

 #### Q-Values